kelu124/echomods/include/JOH/joh_article.md

 ### Datasets

-- --A small library of images obtained with the first iteration is available at : [https://github.com/kelu124/murgen-dev-kit/tree/master/software/examples](https://github.com/kelu124/murgen-dev-kit/tree/master/software/examples)
+* A small library of images obtained on home-made phantoms with the first iteration is available at : [https://github.com/kelu124/murgen-dev-kit/tree/master/software/examples](https://github.com/kelu124/murgen-dev-kit/tree/master/software/examples)
-- --Full data from the phantom imaging can be found on [https://github.com/kelu124/echomods/blob/master/include/20160822/2016-08-22-Fantom.md](https://github.com/kelu124/echomods/blob/master/include/20160822/2016-08-22-Fantom.md),
+* Full data from the regular phantom imaging can be found on [https://github.com/kelu124/echomods/blob/master/include/20160822/2016-08-22-Fantom.md](https://github.com/kelu124/echomods/blob/master/include/20160822/2016-08-22-Fantom.md),
-- --The data corresponding to the image of the dice can be found at [https://github.com/kelu124/echomods/blob/master/include/20160814/2016-08-14-HackingAUltrasoundProbe.md](https://github.com/kelu124/echomods/blob/master/include/20160814/2016-08-14-HackingAUltrasoundProbe.md) .
+* The data corresponding to the image of the dice can be found at [https://github.com/kelu124/echomods/blob/master/include/20160814/2016-08-14-HackingAUltrasoundProbe.md](https://github.com/kelu124/echomods/blob/master/include/20160814/2016-08-14-HackingAUltrasoundProbe.md) .

 ## Reuse potential and adaptability